You are currently viewing EUDIS Hackathon First Edition 2024

 Students, academics, young professionals, military personnel, startups, and Small and Medium Enterprises members were invited to participate.
 Teams were formed by 2 to 5 members, who sometimes did not know each other before the kickoff.

 Well-experienced mentors coached the team on Friday evening and Saturday.
-The team members, who originated from the EU Commission, military, navy commander, marketer, Women4Cyber, and consultant backgrounds.
+They originated from the EU Commission, military, navy commander, marketer, Women4Cyber, and the consultancy.

 Within the Belgium edition, participants had the chance to be coached by the following mentors: